Yes, you need a producer. Period.

 - Bring your musical vision to fruition and guide your sound along the way;

 - Shape your music into the best possible piece of art it can be;

 - Advice you on your products and approach;

 - Simply be the extra set of ears and brain (with over 30 years of music experience).

 You have an excellent set of songs, and you are getting ready to turn them into a groundbreaking final product.
-You know the songs can be better, but you do not see in what way they can be improved.
-That is where I come in and help you out.
-I listen to the songs, analyze them, and start looking for ways to improve.
-I can communicate clearly what I think works better or is worth a try.
+Your songs can be better and you need an expert point of view to improve them.
+That is where I come in: I listen to the songs, analyze them, and find ways to improve them.
+I communicate clearly what I think works better or is worth a try, and I can elaborate on my perspective from an abundance of knowledge and experience.
 And, if words do not work out well, I play multiple instruments to explain what I mean.

-A producer is a person who is in service of a song, or multiple songs, and makes sure that the final product of a song is as good as it can be.
-The whole purpose of the work of a producer is to push a song to the edge of being a potential hit.
+A producer is a person who is in service of a project and makes sure that the final product is as good as it can be.
+The whole purpose of a producer’s work is to push a project to the edge of being a potential success.
 In my role as a producer, I share my thoughts and ideas, and I ask questions.
-I consider it my job to push the musicians to step out of their musical comfort-zone: I want the best version the musicians can deliver.
+I consider it my job to motivate the musicians to step out of their musical comfort zone just enough in order to give it their best.
+I want the best version the musicians can deliver.